sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 </p>
 ```

 On platforms that do not support streaming, such as AWS Lambda, responses will be buffered.
+This means the page will only render once all promises resolve.

 > Streaming data will only work when JavaScript is enabled.
 You should avoid returning nested promises from a universal `load` function as these are _not_ streamed — instead, the promise is recreated when the function re-runs in the browser.